arianlopezc/marcador.io/README.md

 }
 ```

-`itemID` - key represents the identifier that you which to fetch for.
+`itemId` - key represents the identifier that you which to fetch for.

 - value's length cannot be linger than 70 characters.
 - value cannot have any of the following characters [`!$%&\*()/\\\=[]{};'"|,.<>?]